 There are dozens of different Arduino boards out there.
 Stick with those documented on arduino.cc at first.
-Their new Leonardo board, e.g., can act as a USB keyboard or mouse, and SparkFun's Arduino Pro Micro (right) is a great tiny option, but for a beginner they're not quite as smooth to use yet.
+Their new Leonardo board, e.g., can act as a USB keyboard or mouse, the new Due is faster, and SparkFun's Arduino Pro Micro (right) is a great tiny option, but for a beginner they're not quite as smooth to use yet.